sajjadGG/book-python/basics/function/doctest.rst

 Running tests
 =============
 #.
+Note, that doctests are not discovered in scratch files in PyCharm
+#.
 Running tests in Pycharm IDE (either option):

     * Right click on source code with doctests -> Run 'Doctest for ...'